passbutler/passbutler-documentation/Documentation.md

 #### Master Encryption Key {#master-encryption-key}

 The [Master Key](#master-key) could be used directly to encrypt user data but if the user wants to change its [Master Password](#master-password), all encrypted bulk data would have to be re-encrypted.
-This is a resource consuming task and takes the risk of data curruption.
+This is a resource consuming task and takes the risk of data corruption.
 To avoid this situation, the *Master Encryption Key* is introduced:

 It is a symmetric key for [AES-256-GCM](#aes-256-gcm), is generated once and encrypts sensible data of the user (e.g. the user settings).
 The *Master Encryption Key* is stored in the `User.masterEncryptionKey` field and is itself encrypted with the [Master Key](#master-key).
 If the user wants to change its [Master Password](#master-password) now, only the same *Master Encryption Key* needs to be re-encrypted.